echeran/smile-of-murugan/webbook/chapter19.md

 rather, sugared.
 His characterisations are weak and shallow, his dialogues lively but often naive, the descriptions of sculptures or dancing very detailed but very trivial.
-His style is "fluent but colourless, clear but has no individuality".
-2 He was a great adaptor: in his humorous writings of his earlier period, Kalki based his stuff on the works of Mark Twain, Jerome Klapka Jerome, and other authors, almost unknown to the unsophisticated Tamil reader, the situations and characters of his historical novels come mainly from Alexander Dumas, Lord Lytton and Sir Walter Scott.
+His style is "fluent but colourless, clear but has no individuality".[^kalki-style] He was a great adaptor: in his humorous writings of his earlier period, Kalki based his stuff on the works of Mark Twain, Jerome Klapka Jerome, and other authors, almost unknown to the unsophisticated Tamil reader, the situations and characters of his historical novels come mainly from Alexander Dumas, Lord Lytton and Sir Walter Scott.

+[^kalki-style]: Ka.
+Naa.
+Subramaniam, "What is wrong with the Tamil novel", *The* *Sunday Standard,* Nov.
+20, 1966.
+Compare this severe but absolutely just evaluation with the Jesudasans' false statement (op. cit. p.
+266): "It is a style with a distinct individuality.
+It sparkles in the dialogues of his characters.
+It is quite probably the best part of his work".
+Contrary to this, Subramaniam says very correctly: "His style was certainly not the man in a literary sense".

 In spite of all this--or probably because of all this-his appeal to the masses of readers was extremely powerful.
 Why?
 Because the average Tamil reader, who was rather "weak-minded" (to